ipfs/ipfs-docs/README.md

 ### Objectives for 2020 Q2

-Here's a summary of this our objectives for the first three months of 2020:
+Here's a summary of this our objectives for the second quarter of 2020:

 1. ~~Deprecate the legacy site.
 [Milestone](https://github.com/ipfs/ipfs-docs/milestone/1)~~
 2. A web developer's introduction: create a series of tutorials aimed at giving web developers a hands-on introduction to IPFS and get them building cool stuff quickly.